-- Quantitative data on some aspects of children's digital activity is collected regularly as part of broader surveys. - Systems are in place at the government level to gather information on children and the digital environment (e.g., dedicated research units, think tanks or commissions). - Various sources of national research funding are available for research on children and the digital environment. - There is no systematic monitoring or evaluation of policies on children and the digital environment.
-However, in Denmark, evaluating political initiatives after a certain period is common practice.
+- Quantitative data on some aspects of children's digital activity is collected regularly as part of broader surveys. - Surveys of children's experiences of risks, harms and digital well-being are undertaken on an ad-hoc and irregular basis. - Systems are in place at the government level to gather information on children and the digital environment (e.g., dedicated research units, think tanks or commissions). - Regarding research funding, there are occasional special initiatives to gather evidence about children and the digital environment. - Monitoring and evaluation of national policies on this topic is ad hoc, infrequent and not systematic.

-High Medium Low Other
+High Medium Low Not present

 Regular data collection X

-Other information supports X
+Data on risks, harms and digital well-being Х

+Information systems х

-National research fund X
+National research fund Х

-Monitoring and evaluation Х
+Monitoring and evaluation X